 Here’s a stunning chocolate rum icebox cake that’s understated simplicity at its best.
 Great for entertaining, it serves 16 and can be made in advance.
 In this soufflé-dish version, rum-dipped ladyfingers surround a rich, bittersweet-chocolate mousse, with an extra layer of cookies running through the middle.
 After the cake is made and chilled (no baking involved), it’s inverted onto a cake plate, ready for your finishing touches.
 A dusting of powdered sugar?
 A sprinkling of cocoa powder?
 If not, chocolate curls or a satiny ribbon of dark chocolate sauce also make an elegant statement.–Sara Perry and Jane Zwinger

-Bittersweet Chocolate-Rum Icebox Cake Recipe
+Bittersweet Chocolate-Rum Icebox Cake

 - Quick Glance